Aronia Berry

 Planting/Care Instructions +

 Planting Instructions: Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
+Choose a location with atleast 6+ hours of sun per day to ensure a strong crop.
 Plants have a wide range of soil tolerance including boggy soils.
 Dig a hole large enough to encompass the roots without bending or circling.
 Set the plant in place so the crown (part of the plant where the root meets the stem) is about 1-2 inches below the soil surface.
 Cover with soil to the original soil surface and water thoroughly.
+No fertilizer required.
+A balanced slow-release fertilizer may be applied (following the manufacturer's instructions) in the spring, if desired.
+Prune in late winter to remove weak, dead, and crossing branches.

 Pests or Diseases: No serious insect or disease problems.
 Some susceptibility to leaf spots and twig/fruit blight.